 Fear is built into our biology.
-In fact, it keeps us safe — alerting us to danger and saying, “Hey, you need to be careful,” or, “Heads up, be ready for this.”
+In fact, it keeps us safe — alerting us to danger and saying, “Hey, you need to be careful.”
 A phobia, on the other hand, is an excessive or irrational fear.

-If you experience intense fear and anxiety in public, open, or enclosed spaces, while standing in line or in a crowd, and/or whenever you leave the house, you might have a specific phobia called agoraphobia.
-Let’s learn more about this, starting with a clear agoraphobia definition and ending with treatment options for agoraphobia (sneak peek: this disorder is highly treatable, and with the help of a professional, you can learn to manage it).
+If you experience intense fear and anxiety in public, open, or enclosed spaces—such as while standing in line or in a crowd and/or whenever you leave the house—you might have a specific phobia called agoraphobia.
+Let’s learn more about this, starting with a clear agoraphobia definition and ending with treatment options for agoraphobia.

-Agoraphobia Definition: What Is Agoraphobia the Fear of?
+Agoraphobia Definition: What Are People With Agoraphobia Afraid of?

 Agoraphobia is defined by the Diagnostic and Statistical Manual of Mental Disorders, Fifth Edition (DSM-5), as the “marked fear or anxiety about two (or more) of the following: using public transportation, being in open spaces, being in enclosed spaces, standing in line or being in a crowd, and/or being outside of the home alone.”

 Individuals with agoraphobia severely fear and avoid situations of the like out of worry that they won’t be able to escape or get help if they start to panic – they go to drastic measures to avoid losing control.
 Their panic can sometimes lead to panic attacks, instances of extremely intense fear and anxiety that can make someone think they may be having a heart attack or that they are in danger of dying.

 What Does Agoraphobia Feel Like?